Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/LearnAndDoPls/Systems/UI-System-for-UGUI/README.EN.md

 ### 2. Edit UI Panel

-1. Drag the created UI prefab into the scene
+1. Select the UI panel to edit in the UI manager
-2. Add required UI elements (buttons, text, images, etc.)
-3. Use the UI manager's control list panel for control binding
+2. Use the control list panel to view and select UI components
+3. Click the "+" button next to components to add them to the binding list
+4. Select the component type to bind in the binding list
-4. Click "Generate UI Binding Code" to generate binding code
+5. Click "Generate UI Binding Code" to generate binding code

 ### 3. Open UI Panel